The decisions the City makes affect your life each day.

 When would construction on any mall sites begin?

-If the Planning Program and correlated by-laws are adopted by the end of 2024, then it would be conceivable for construction to start in late 2025 or early 2026.
+If the Planning Program and correlated by-laws are adopted by the summer of 2025, then it would be conceivable for construction to start in the fall 2026 or early 2027.

 How long would construction go on for?